Krishnaa-tech/Krishnaa-tech/README.md

 ## I'm a Third Year `BSc Data Science` Student

-- 🏢 Work: Data Analyst
+- 🏢 Work: Python Full Stack Developer
-- 👨‍💻 Interested in technologies like  Data Science, Machine Learning, Image Processing, Cloud Computing, Software Methodologies, Research and Development
+- 👨‍💻 Interested in technologies like  Data Science, Machine Learning, Image Processing, Cloud Computing, Software Engineering Methodologies, Research and Development
 - 💪🏼 Motivated to learn, grow and inspire as much as possible.
 - ⚡ Hobbies: Reading Blogs, Listening to Songs, Food.
 - 🧑‍🎓 Currently GDSC Lead at CHRIST(Deemed to be University) - Pune Lavasa